robertchase/ergaleia/doc/config.md

     Notes:
         1. A 'file path' is a dot-separated file name that resolves to a file in the PYTHONPATH (See ergaleia.normalize_path).
+        2. If 'file path' is used, the last dot-delimited token might represent a file-type.
+This can be indicated with the 'filetype' argument.
-        2. A 'file name' is an os-specific path to a file in the file system.
+        3. A 'file name' is an os-specific path to a file in the file system.
 It will be located relative the the working directory of the running python program.
-        3. A 'file' is an object with a 'readlines' method returning zero or more lines.
+        4. A 'file' is an object with a 'readlines' method returning zero or more lines.
-        4. Normally, keys read from the path must conform to keys previously defined for the Config.
+        5. Normally, keys read from the path must conform to keys previously defined for the Config.
 If the relaxed flag is True, any keys found in the file will be accepted.
            (The keys are automatically defined, with no `value`,